ericclack/little-pythoner/doc/basics.rst

   5 > 'five'

 * This won't work in Python.
-It raises an exception, a `TypeError`, we're told that: :code:`'>' not supported between instances of 'int' and 'str'`
+It raises an exception, a `TypeError`, we're told that: `'>' not supported between instances of 'int' and 'str'`
 * That's good to know!